The world’s most spectacular ferry crossings

 Not convinced?
 Take a look at – and ideally a seat on – one of the following fantastic ferry journeys, getting you there with maximum views and a bracing sea breeze.

-British Virgin Islands Ferries
+British Virgin Islands

-It’s a myth that you need a super yacht or helicopter to make the most of the Caribbean’s British Virgin Islands.
-Our favourite ferry route is the one which connects Virgin Gorda (the third-largest British Virgin Island) with Beef Island, which is then connected to Tortola (the largest) by road bridge.
+It’s a myth that you need a superyacht or helicopter to make the most of the Caribbean’s British Virgin Islands.
+Our favourite ferry route is the one that connects Virgin Gorda (the third-largest island) with Beef Island, which is then connected to Tortola (the largest) by road bridge.
 The islands’ ferries are great for people-watching – locals rely on these pet-friendly boats to get themselves and their belongings around, which explains why the ticket information lists the costs not just for people, but for added extras such as televisions, microwaves and bicycles. bviferries.com

 Daintree Ferry, Australia

 The Daintree Ferry crosses the Daintree River, connecting the Daintree Rainforest and Cape Tribulation with the rest of Far North Queensland.
-Passengers on these spectacular river crossings, which take 15 minutes, get to soak up lush views of the world’s oldest rainforest, along with views of the Cape Tribulation headland - the only spot in the world where two UNESCO World Heritage sites (the Daintree Rainforest and the Great Barrier Reef) meet.
+Passengers on these spectacular river crossings, which take 15 minutes, get to soak up lush views of the world’s oldest rainforest, along with views of the Cape Tribulation headland – the only spot in the world where two Unesco world heritage sites (the Daintree Rainforest and the Great Barrier Reef) meet.
 A fun fact?
 The ferry moves along an underwater steel cable, and a hydraulic winch drags the boat between the riverbanks. daintreeferry.com.au

 Fair Ferry